 Hello, and welcome!
 If you're here, it means you've decided to take the leap and homeschool.
 Congrats!
 While it can be overwhelming in the beginning, it's wonderfully freeing once you find what works for your family.
 Below, you will find important links, tips and guidance to help you get started with homeschooling.

 *Much of the information here is location-specific.
 We are located in Hagerstown, MD, and serve homeschool families in the local community.
 Check your local regulations if you live outside of Maryland.

-Step 1: Decide whether you will report to the local district or use an umbrella program.
+Decide whether you will report to the local district or use an umbrella program.
 Some churches and private schools in MD offer homeschool oversight and support.
-For more info, click here.

-Step 2: File your intent to homeschool.
-This is a simple form that lets your district know 1. that they should not expect your kids at the local school, and 2. whether they should plan to schedule portfolio reviews for your family.
+File your intent to homeschool.
+This is a simple form that lets your district know that they should not expect your kids at the local school, and that they should plan to schedule portfolio reviews for your family.
 It should be filed in your local district office 15 days before you "officially" start your homeschool program.

-*Click here to print your form.
+*Click here to print your intent form.

-Step 4: Get your portfolio ready!
-If you have opted to review with your local district, you will likely have one review in January and a second near the end of the school year.
-Your portfolio can be as simple as a binder with dividers for each child, or separate 3-prong report booklets, or even a digital record on your computer. *Tip: However you choose to document your year, it really helps to add work samples and/or pictures as you go rather than scramble to get it all put together right before your review.* For more on creating/maintaining a portfolio, click here.
+Get your portfolio ready!
+If you have opted to review with a representative from your local school district, you will likely have one review in January and a second near the end of the school year, usually in May.
+Your portfolio can be as simple or as elaborate as you desire, but should generally contain 2-3 work samples per subject (pictures alone are usually fine as evidence for PE if you choose not to keep a log).
+Some people prefer to keep a binder with dividers for each child, some prepare separate 3-prong report booklets, some even create a digital record on the computer (Facebook and Instagram are great for this, and you can make them private).

-Step 5: Enjoy!
+Enjoy!
 Homeschooling is a rewarding experience, and the time you and your children will spend learning together is priceless.